punnlert/punnlert.github.io/src/routes/(blog-article)/lambda-studio/+page.md

   ]
 </script>

-This work was exhibited at Nexperium Shinsegei, Daejeon from August 2023 - November 2024
+This work was exhibited at Nexperium Shinsegae, Daejeon from August 2023 - November 2024

 <Carousel images={boothImages} label="images" withLightbox={true}></Carousel>